 - Lack of time.
 Setting aside time to learn and try something new is particularly challenging for busy families who care for their loved ones.

 If you want to try and integrate medical technology into a home health care plan but are encountering these issues, call on Harmony Home Health & Hospice for assistance.
-Our qualified and patient care aides can help tackle the technological barriers to home health by:
+Our qualified and patient caregivers in Provo and nearby areas can help tackle the technological barriers to home health by:

 - Suggesting home health technology that matches a loved one’s issues